reeannc/dailyHabitTracker/guide.md

-- check id of your habit buttons in modal if js working
+- check id of your habit buttons in modal if js working(yes?)
-- have habit icons displays their title on main page
+- add style to legend

+- if all are checked, do animation